An Online Joint Optimization-Estimation Architecture for Distribution Networks: Modelling and Primary Problems Setup

-\begin{assumption} For every $t>0$, system \eqref{eq:state_measurement} is fully observable\footnote{The observability of the time-varying WLS SE problem should be distinguished from observability of linear dynamical systems.
-Here, we limit the definition of observability to power system static state estimation problems \cite{schweppe1970power}.
-This assumption holds as long as we have the pseudo-measurements of power injections at all nodes, i.e., $|\mathcal{M}_p| = N$ and $|\mathcal{M}_q| = N$; see the details in \cite{zhou2019graident}. }\cite{wu1985network,abur2004power}, so that \eqref{eq:se} attains a unique optimal solution. \end{assumption}
+\begin{definition}[Full Observability \cite{wu1985network,abur2004power}] A state-to-output system $\mathbf{y} = \mathbf{h}(\mathbf{z})$ is fully observable\footnote{The observability of the time-varying WLS SE problem should be distinguished from observability of linear dynamical systems.
+Here, we limit the definition of observability to power system static state estimation problems \cite{schweppe1970power}.} if $\mathbf{z} = 0$ is the only solution for $\mathbf{h}(\mathbf{z}) = 0$.
+This condition allows a unique solution to \eqref{eq:se}. \end{definition}

+\begin{lemma}[Sufficient Condition for Full Observability \cite{zhou2019graident}] A sufficient condition for the distribution network $\mathcal{G}$ to be fully observable by \eqref{eq:se} is $\mathcal{M}_p = \mathcal{M}_q = \mathcal{N_L}$, where the set $\mathcal{N}_L$ collects all nodes with power injections. \end{lemma}

+For the rest of this paper, we assume to have pseudo-measurements of all power injections to guarantee full observability.
+This setting is easy to be satisfied in practice and has been effective to obtain high accuracy estimation results in \cite{dvzafic2013real}.
+For more observability analysis results, numerical studies and discussions, we refer the reader to our previous works \cite{zhou2019graident}.
+Optimally deploying the voltage sensors for accuracy improvement is out of the scope of this paper but it is an interesting topic to investigate in future work.